jtsoi/dotfiles/KEYBOARD-SWEDISH.md

 That will let you access å, ä and ö via AltGr (RightAlt), which is the conventional way to access third and fourth level symbols.

-Reboot and select the new layout in regional settings.
+RESTART and select the new layout in regional settings.